How to Treat Yellow Stool: Gastroenterologist Explains.

 • Some antibiotics.

-• Some diabetes medications such as Metformin (Commonly prescribed for people with type 2 DM).
+• Some diabetes medications include Metformin (Commonly prescribed for people with type 2 DM).

 • GERD and Gastritis Medications such as Proton pump inhibitors (omeprazole, esomeprazole, dexlansoprazole), H2 blockers (such as famotidine)